cosmos342/pokemon-type1-category/README.md

 Results

 The neural network built on Keras/Tensorflow is trained to an accuracy of over 90% in a few minutes on CPU.
-After training, the user can input the stats of a pokemon, and the model will predict its type.
-Comes with a pretrained model.
+After training,user can run prediction to predict types.
 During prediction model predicts based on a pretrained model which is trained over 175 batch iterations on CPU.

 #Credit